dalbay/Angular-and-NET_Core-Sample-App/README.md

 ### 3. Cleaning up code and updating the router
 In our Angular app clean up the code from the existing components that we do not need; and update the router so it uses our components.
- - Inside the ClientApp -> src -> app folder we have a couple of components outside the components folder.
-So we have counter, fetch-data, home, and nav-menu.
+ - Inside the *ClientApp -> src -> app* folder we have a couple of components outside the components folder - counter, fetch-data, home, and nav-menu.
-   We need the home and the nav-menu components, so let us just drag and drop them inside the components folder.
+   We only want the home and the nav-menu components - just drag and drop them inside the components folder.
-   We don't need the counter and the fetch-data components.
-So, let us remove these components.
+   We don't need the counter and the fetch-data components - remove these components.
- - And now let us go and change our router.
-For that, go inside the *app.module.ts* file, because this is our config file for the router.
+ - **Update the router** - for that, go inside the *app.module.ts* file; this is our config file for the router.
-   Here, first, let us remove the counter component, and the fetch-data component import.
+   - remove the counter and the fetch-data component imports.
    Then, change the URL for the nav-menu.
 Now, the nav-menu is going to be /components, and we do the same for the home component by just writing in here, components.
    Scroll down to the declarations array, and remove from here the CounterComponent and the FetchDataComponent.
    Scroll down to the router module.
 In here we want to modify this module, so it matches with our components.
 Add all the new paths (URL's) following which component we want to render for that path; (we can remove the pathmatch: 'full' from here).